 But the only way to fix paralysis at your business is to focus on one small thing at a time—and make sure your big initiatives are crystal clear.

-Still, I can’t just shut down the rest of my business to solely work on the product launch.
-Instead, I have to expertly manage the influx of messages and requests I get from friends, colleagues, and clients every day—all without losing sight of my biggest goal.
+Still, I can’t just shut down the rest of my business to solely work on the product.
+Instead, I have to expertly manage the influx of messages and requests I get from clients, colleagues, and partners every day—all without losing sight of my biggest goal.

 To navigate this common problem, I’ve developed a powerful 5-step model: Discard, Delegate, Outsource, Schedule, Take Action.
 Here’s how it works: